erikperez20/Covid19-SIR-Model/README.md

 # Covid-19 R-0 parameter estimation using the SIR model

-Compartmental models aims to model the evolution of infectious diseases separating the population in compartments, sections of the population with certain characteristics.
+Compartmental models aim to model the evolution of infectious diseases by separating the population into compartments, sections of the population with certain characteristics.
+SIR is the simplest compartmental model that separates the population into three categories: S (Susceptible), I (Infectious) and R (Recovered).
-SIR is the simplest compartmental model that asigns the population in three categories: S(Susceptibles), I(Infectious) and R(Recovered).
-This proyects tries to determine the R-0 parameter for some countries whose infectious evolution fits the SIR model.
+This project tries to determine the R-0 parameter for some countries whose infectious evolution fits best to the SIR model.

 ![italy](</Results/Italy.png>)